Mouni Sadhu: Early life and education

+Early career

+At age 25, he became interested in Theosophy.
+He found its theories logical and appealing, and corresponded with key figures such as Annie Besant and Mr. Leadbutter.

-In the chapter 'A Wish Fulfilled' of 'In Days of Great Peace', Mouni Sadhu looks back on his life as a young man; "Many years ago, under the sky of far-off country of Europe, in the third year of the terrible conflagration of the first World War, a young man in military uniform was sitting on the platform of a small railway station waiting for his train.
-It was to take him to the front line, where the fire of battle was then raging, a fire from which so many never returned..
+In the chapter 'A Wish Fulfilled' of In Days of Great Peace, Mouni Sadhu reflected on his life as a young man:"Many years ago, under the sky of far-off country of Europe, in the third year of the terrible conflagration of the first World War, a young man in military uniform was sitting on the platform of a small railway station waiting for his train.
+It was to take him to the front line, where the fire of battle was then raging, a fire from which so many never returned.
 Compelled by the storm of war to leave his family and his studies, he sat there brooding over the fate that awaited him in a few days.
 It was the beginning of Autumn, a season when the dark night skies are often cut by the fiery lines of 'falling stars', of meteors."

+Travels

-In 1935 Mouni Sadhu visited France.
-In Paris he visited the headquarters of the Association of Spiritual Friendships (Amities Spirituelles), founded by Paul Sédir.
-Mouni Sadhu's last book published in 1967 was in fact an English translation from the French of Paul Sédir's book Initiations.
-In the forward to that translation Mouni Sadhu mentions; "In the previously mentioned Chapter XXXIX, the mysterious places in North-Eastern France still testify to the events described in it.
-So obviously, the author knew of them from his own personal experience, which I could see for myself when I visited those places a few years before 1939.
-Sedir was by no means an imaginative fiction writer, who fed his readers on his own literary inventions.
-If we are prepared to accept this fact then his books take on a tremendous personal meaning for us,...."
+In 1935, Mouni Sadhu visited France.
+In Paris, he visited the headquarters of the Association of Spiritual Friendships (Amities Spirituelles), founded by Paul Sédir.
+Mouni Sadhu's last book, published in 1967, was an English translation of Paul Sédir's French book, Initiations.
+In the forward to the translation, Mouni Sadhu stated that the author's descriptions of the mysterious places in North-Eastern France are based on personal experiences, rather than imagination or fiction.

 In Mouni Sadhu's application for Australian citizenship, he states that he was born in Warsaw, Poland.
 In 1933, he married Catherine Gunt.
-She died six years later in September 1939, in Vilno, Poland during the Battle of Wilno (1939), a bomb-attack coinciding with the outbreak of World War Two.
-One can deduce with certainty that Mouni Sadhu was taken as a prisoner of War on 19 September in the Battle of Wilno (1939) and remained a prisoner of war in the USSR until November.
-From there he was transferred as a prisoner of war in Germany until 1945.
-He was released in 1945 and served with the US Army in France until November 1946.
+She died six years later in September 1939, in Vilno, Poland during the Battle of Wilno (1939), a bomb-attack coinciding with the outbreak of the Second World War.

+On September 19, 1939, Mouni Sadhu was taken as a prisoner of war in the Soviet Union during the Battle of Wilno.
+He remained there until November, when he was transferred to Germany until his release in 1945.
+After his release, he served with the US Army in France until November 1946.